tdkehoe/Firebase-Cloud-Functions-with-Angular/README.md

 // AngularFire 6
 import { AngularFireModule } from '@angular/fire/compat';
 import { AngularFireFunctionsModule } from '@angular/fire/compat/functions';
-import { USE_EMULATOR as USE_EMULATOR_FUNCTIONS } from '@angular/fire/compat/functions'; // comment out to run in the cloud
+import { USE_EMULATOR as USE_FUNCTIONS_EMULATOR } from '@angular/fire/compat/functions'; // comment out to run in the cloud

 @NgModule({
   declarations: [